 For a glimpse into settler life from 1840 to 1910, visit the Historic Village inside St. Louis County's Faust Park.
-Located at 15185 Olive Boulevard, Chesterfield, MO, 63017, the historic village boasts four homes and 16 total structures.
+Located at 15185 Olive Boulevard, Chesterfield, MO, the historic village boasts four homes and 16 total structures.
 Self-guided tours are welcomed during regular park hours.
 Ninety-minute guided tours for groups with advance notice are provided.
 Periodically on weekends, visitors are treated to volunteers in period costume demonstrating trades such as blacksmithing and weaving.
-Call 314-615-8328 or visit their website for more information.
+Call 314-615-8328 or visit the website for more information.

 Visitor's tip: Leave time to visit the Thornhill Estate, home of Missouri's second governor.